 The Outreach Services Division is based in St. Louis and works with families and educators throughout the state.
+For an overview of Outreach Services, please click HERE.
 The division offers professional development opportunities throughout the year.

 One of Outreach’s services is the Missouri Deafblind Technical Assistance Project.
 Deafblindness is a low-incidence and complex disability, presenting unique service delivery challenges.
 Missouri provides quality technical assistance and support services to state and local educational agencies, private programs, adult service providers and families of individuals who are deafblind, aged birth through 21 years.
 Interagency collaboration, through established state and local deafblind task forces, is available to enhance networking and build expertise in the community.
 Services include: assistance in the identification and tracking of children who are deafblind; professional and parent training; resource and materials on loan; and assistance in assessment, programming and data analysis.
 For more information, call Susan Bonner, Project Coordinator, Outreach Services, at 314-776-4320, ext.
 3255.

 The Missouri Instructional Resource Center (MIRC), formerly the APH Materials Center, coordinates the registration of students who are legally blind and manages the Federal Quota funds providing textbooks in Braille and large type and specialized educational materials produced by APH for the students' educational programs.
 For more information, call Yvonne Ali, MIRC Supervisor, at 314-776-4320, ext.
 3256.